How Long Does Prime Rib Last in the Fridge?

 A fresh raw prime rib stored in the fridge will stay good for 3-5 days.
 If it is vacuum sealed, it may stay good even longer, possibly up to a week.
 Once a prime rib has been cooked, however, you shouldn’t expect it to save for more than 4 days.

-Of course, the exact amount of days your prime rib will stay good will depend on where you buy it as well as how you store it.
+The number of days your prime rib will stay good will depend on where you buy it and how you store it.
 Read on to learn more about how long prime rib lasts in the fridge.

 How Long Does Uncooked Prime Rib Last?